Ravnur-Inc/ams-api-replacement-demo-app/docs/create-account.md

-# Azure SDK Account Management Guide
+# How to create RMS account through Azure SDK

 This page educates on how to create and manage new accounts using the Azure SDK through third-party sites/portals, allowing your users to control account creation and usage.